GromNaN/GitCore/README.markdown

-# PHP Git Repo
+# PHP 5.3 Git Repository

 Manage a Git repository with PHP.
-Provide an object oriented wrapper to run any Git command.
+Provide an object oriented wrapper to run any Git command and manage versioned files.

 ## Requirements